-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

 - 72) According to the production possibilities model, if more resources are allocated to the production of physical and human capital, then which of the following is likely to happen? - A) Fewer goods will be produced for consumption today. - B) The production possibilities frontier will shift inward in the future. - C) Future economic growth will decline. - D) The country's total production will fall.